 Here’s your answer: the Tabacchi.
 Yep, head to the closest Tabacchi and ask for bus tickets, but you will need to pay in cash, so plan for that.

 Here’s another bus tip: In Rome, we found that no one ever checked your bus tickets.
 So you could literally buy one set and be good for your whole trip :), but I leave that to your discretion, as I suppose it’s not the most honest option.
-One reader says you can be fined for not “validating” your ticket (see the comments), but I’d say if someone stops you, go validate your ticket and then get a new one for next time :).
+A ticket “checker” could board the bus to see if your ticket is validated and you could be fined if not.

 21. Transportation in Italy Generally Doesn’t Run on Schedule

 Italians seem to run on their own time, which is generally late :).
 That includes trains and buses, as well.

 Buses, especially, don’t necessarily arrive when they are supposed to, so they are not a great option if you need to get somewhere in a hurry.
 Instead, I’d recommend a taxi (see below).

 The trains in Italy are lovely, especially the ones that go from major city to major city.
 Trenitalia is the major train operator in Italy and you can buy tickets directly on their website.

 I highly recommend buying tickets online in advance, as it can be confusing and stressful to try to purchase when you arrive at the train station.

 At the train station, you will find kiosks to buy tickets, but this is also apparently a major place to get pickpocketed, as you’re not paying attention to your surroundings while trying to figure out the ticket machine.